Himani170/DefroxPot/README.md

     ```bash
     python manage.py runserver
     ```
+   You will receive a URL with port 8000.
+Open this URL in your browser to access the admin panel.

 ## Dependencies
 - Apart from what is in `requirements.txt` ExifTool is also required to extract metadata from images.
 You can visit the official website [https://exiftool.org]
 - Virus total has been used to check malicious content if uploaded by an attacker [https://www.virustotal.com]

 ## Usage
+### Website
+- Navigate to the `Setup` tab and launch the web setup.
+You will receive a URL with port 5000 that is intended to be accessed by an attacker.
+- `File Analysis`, `Photo`, `Keylogger` and `Website` tabs belong to Web honeypot.
+You can navigate to check logs.

+### Network
+- Navigate to the `Setup` tab and launch the network setup.
+The `ssh` and `ftp` will be started that is intended to be accessed by an attacker.
+- `Network` tabs belong to network honeypot.
+You can navigate to check logs.

 ## Screenshots